We've sent a verification link by email

 AIFF/WAV (.aiff or .aif/.wav) are both uncompressed audio formats.
 Files in this format are considered by some to be easier to work with because there is no extra conversion step in most cases.
 However, this comes at the price of a much larger file.

 Other recommendations for sound conversion software are:

 It is important to have a description of a sound, it can help you find specific sounds through the search for example.
 What use is our major sound library going to have if you are not able to find a specific sound when you need it.
-The purpose of description is, at one hand to provide information (preferently deep) about the sound, from where it comes, it's peculiarities and the tools used to create/record it ... and at the other hand to be used when doing a search.
+The purpose of description is, on one hand to provide information (preferably deep) about the sound, from where it comes, it's peculiarities and the tools used to create/record it ... and at the other hand to be used when doing a search.

 However, this is a problem that all sound libraries have.
 So perhaps its best to have a look at how they solve this problem and then turn to our specific situation here at freesound and see if we can adapt their model to ours.
 In sampling, especially the big part of sampling that contains field recordings, there are several layers in which we can describe sounds.

 We will take a simple example "car crash sound" and improve its description.

 First of all, there is the macro description.
 This describes the whole event of a sound.
 For example "this is a recording of a car crash".
 For somebody looking for a sound of a car crash this description is perfect.

 However, what if your looking for the sound of metal and glass breaking?
 This car crash could be very useful, but perhaps if you hadn't come up with that you might not have located this source.
 So in order for this to work you need to break up the sample in smaller events.

 Our description: "Car Crash: breaking of glass, crushing metal on metal, burning rubber."